Mercedes-Benz ML R GL – Auxiliary Battery Replacement

 R-Class W251 Auxiliary Battery Replacement

-Turn off all of your accessories and lights.
+- Turn off all of the accessories and lights.
 Move the shifter to the Park position and remove the key from the ignition.

 ML-Class W164 and GL-Class X164 Auxilary Battery Replacement

 You will need to remove the passenger seat bolts and tilt the seat forward on the ML and GL models.
 You will need a Female Torx Socket Set to remove the Torx bolts.

 Another option is to move the passenger seat forward and up.
 Then remove the main battery under the passenger seat.
 This will allow you to access the auxiliary battery.